 Her ep 'Feed me rainbows' was released on thesongsays in spring 2010 with amazing reviews all around.

-She wrote the score for ‘Breaking Horizons’ (‘Am Himmel der Tag’ – directed by Pola Beck), which is currently being invited by many international Film festivals and has already won many prices (Zürich International film festival price for best German movie / Hessischer Filmpreis 2013 for best movie etc).
+She wrote the score for ‘Breaking Horizons’ (‘Am Himmel der Tag’ – directed by Pola Beck), which has been invited by many international Film festivals and has won many prices (Zürich International film festival price for best German movie / Hessischer Filmpreis 2013 for best movie etc).

-She is currently working on her second album, which will be released in Fall 2014.
+She is currently working on her second solo album.